evasnow1992/SpectralClustering/README.md

 clusterIndex: a m*1 vector providing the cluster index of each remaining data point.
 The vector is arranged in the same order as the dataNameList.

+The function spectralclustering_consensus.m implements the consensus extension of spectral clustering.
+It takes in one more parameter, repeat, an integer value indicates the number of replications of clustering.
+The consensus matrix will be visualized after calling the function.

-scUserHandle_BRCA_metabric.m and scUserHandle_GBM.m provide two example handles for using the function and writing the results into a file under the Results directory.
+scUserHandle.m and scUserHandle_consensus.m provide two example handles for using the functions and writing the results into a file under the Results directory.
 Users should change the input and output file directories to the ones on their local machine.

 An example output of running scUserHandle_BRCA_metabric.m would be